Råna

 Råna is a mountain in Møre og Romsdal county, Norway.
-The mountain sits on the municipal border between the municipalities of Ørsta and Sykkylven.
+The mountain sits on the municipal border between Ørsta Municipality and Sykkylven Municipality.
 It is part of Hjelledalstindane mountains in the Sunnmørsalpene range.
-The 1586 m tall mountain is located about 8 km east of the village of Store Standal, Ørsta, and about 7 km south of the village of Straumgjerde, Sykkylven.
+The 1586 m tall mountain is located about 8 km east of the village of Store-Standal in Ørsta Municipality and about 7 km south of the village of Straumgjerde in Sykkylven Municipality.